PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 This position is for students that are interested in contributing to improve the class and can involve multiple things depending on your interests (see responsibilities below for examples).

-Grading managers will work closely with Prof. Hedayati and Prof. Pedro Paredes.
+Grading managers will work closely with Prof. Dall'Agnol and Prof. Wayne.

 **Example Responsibilities (time commitment variable):**

 - For students interested in interacting with other students, responsibilities might include holding office hours, assisting in precepts and attending staff meetings with the course instructors and graduate preceptors.

-- For students interested in creating new material for the course, responsibilities might include revising assignment statements, revising precept handouts, beta testing new assignments, creating supplemental material (like quizzes).
+- For students interested in creating new material for the course, responsibilities might include revising precept handouts, beta-testing new assignments or creating supplemental material (e.g., developing quiz questions on PrairieLearn).

 **Requirements:**